forflo/bugReproductionPackage03/README.md

 If you happen to have a very fast PC, consider changing [this line](https://github.com/forflo/bugReproductionPackage03/blob/f6902b22e8ba47fd457bbedce1991d24f52bf3e9/makepkg.conf#L44) in `makepkg.conf` to the double amount of cores you have on your system!

+## Note

+If you experience trouble building this VM, I will keep an instance of it on my disk for about 60 days (starting from today, 7.Nov 2019).
+Just write me a mail and I can try sending it to you via SCP or sth.